JamesHuangUC/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename a tag

+**MSS**

+1. User requests to rename person's tag
+2. AddressBook shows a tag of that person
+3. User requests to rename a specific person's tag
+4. AddressBook asks user to comfrim the change
+5. User comfrims.
+4. AddressBook rename a tag of the person <br>
+Use case ends.

+**Extensions**

+2. The person doesn't have tag

+> Use case ends

+5. User cancel request

+> Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.
 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should be user freindly.
+6. Should be open source.

 ## Appendix D : Glossary